Rigidity: Transmission Design Considerations

 Transmission Design Considerations of Cam Mechanisms

-Input Transmission: all of the transmission components from the power source (usually an electric motor) to the element moving the cam - most often a cam-shaft.
+Input Transmission: the transmission components from the Power-Source (usually an electric motor) to, most often, a cam on a cam-shaft.

-Output Transmission: all of the transmission components from the Follower-Profile (usually a Follower-Roller) to the payload - also called the end-effector, or tooling.
+Output Transmission: the transmission components from the Follower-Profile (usually a Follower-Roller) to the end-effector, tooling, payload.

-The components in the transmissions typically include shafts, gears, gearboxes, couplings, chain drives, belt drives, linkages/mechanisms (kinematic-chains).
+The components in the transmissions include shafts, gears, couplings, bearings, chain/sprockets, belt/sprockets, drives, and linkages/mechanisms (kinematic-chains).

 Four Mechanical Properties of the Transmission:

-The performance and the ability of the input-transmission and output-transmission to deliver a motion is a function of four parameters:
+The capacity of the input-transmission and output-transmission is a function of these four important parameters:

 Strength... the ability to withstand the forces and torques without fracture or yield.

-The design must be strong enough to transfer the peak force or torque.
-The design of components is more in the field of strength of materials, and it is not considered here.
+The design must be strong enough to transfer the maximum force or torque.
+The design of components is more in the field of “strength of materials”, and it is not considered here.

-Rigidity and/or Stiffness... the ability to transmit the torque and force without too much deflection.
+Rigidity / Stiffness... the ability to transmit Torque / Force without too much deflection.

-Rigidity is important in the generation of vibration.
-All transmission components have elasticity, the reciprocal of rigidity.
+Rigidity and Stiffness are important in the generation of vibration.
+All transmission components have elasticity, the reciprocal of rigidity and stiffness.

-It may also suffer hysteresis within the elastic limit.
-Hysteresis is an energy absorbing phenomenon, whereby the strain of a loaded system is not fully recovered when the load decreases.
-Hysteresis is responsible for internal damping of vibrations.
-But this effect is unlikely to be significant in cam systems.
+It may also suffer hysteresis within the elastic limit. whereby the strain of a loaded system is not fully recovered when the load decreases.
+Hysteresis is unlikely to be significant in typical cam systems.

 To simplify analysis, we assume that transmission components are perfectly elastic with no hysteresis.

-If there are several components connected in series, as is a typical cam transmission, the deflections add together so that the overall deflection from one end of the transmission to the other is the sum of the individual deflections.
-When gearing is involved, different parts of the transmission may be subject to different torques and the deflections at one side of a gear pair may be transformed to a different deflection at the other side of the gear.
-To assess the rigidity of a transmission as whole, therefore, it is necessary to combine the rigidity of each component to find the total deflection..
+If there are several components connected in series a typical cam transmission - the deflections of individual deflections add together.
+When gearing is involved, one side of a gear pair is transformed to a different deflection at the other side of the gear.
+To assess the rigidity of a transmission as whole, therefore, it is necessary to combine the rigidity of each component to find the total deflection.

 Mass Moment of Inertia and/or Mass

-To calculate the lowest natural frequency of a mechanism, we must be able to 'lump' the Mass and the Stiffness to one place in the mechanism, typically at the Follower-Roller.
+To calculate the lowest natural frequency of a mechanism, we must be able to refer, to one place, the Mass and Stiffness, or a Mass Moment of Inertia and Rigidity.

 Backlash... lost transmission with a reversal of torque or force.